Chinook salmon: Introduced populations

 In 1967, the Michigan Department of Natural Resources introduced Chinook into Lake Michigan and Lake Huron to control the alewife, an invasive species of nuisance fish from the Atlantic Ocean.
 In the 1960s, alewives constituted 90% of the biota in these lakes.
 Coho salmon had been introduced the year before, and the program was successful.
 Chinook and Coho salmon thrived on the alewives and spawned in the lakes' tributaries.
 After this success, Chinook were introduced into the other Great Lakes, where sport fishermen prize them for their aggressive behaviour on the hook.
+Despite a consistent program of release, the chinook has not established itself as a natively reproducing species in the Great Lakes.
+While limited natural reproduction occurs in the wild, the continued presence of the fish is depended on yearly stocking.

 The species has also established itself in Patagonian waters in South America, where both introduced and escaped hatchery fish have colonized rivers and established stable spawning runs.
 Chinook salmon have been found spawning in headwater reaches of the Rio Santa Cruz, apparently having migrated over 1000 km from the ocean.
 The population is thought to be derived from a single stocking of juveniles in the lower river around 1930.

 Sporadic efforts to introduce the fish to New Zealand waters in the late 19th century were largely failures and led to no evident establishments.
 Initially ova were imported from the Baird hatchery of the McCloud River in California.
-Further efforts in the early 20th century were more successful and subsequently led to the establishment of spawning runs in the rivers of Canterbury and North Otago: Rangitata River, the Opihi River, the Ashburton River, the Rakaia River, the Waimakariri River, the Hurunui River, and the Waiau Uwha River.
+Further efforts in the early 20th century were more successful and subsequently led to the establishment of spawning runs in the rivers of Canterbury and North Otago: Rangitata River, the Ōpihi River, the Ashburton River, the Rakaia River, the Waimakariri River, the Hurunui River, and the Waiau Uwha River.
 The success of the latter introductions is thought to be partly attributable to the use of ova from autumn-run populations as opposed to ova from spring-run populations used in the first attempts.
 Whilst other salmon have also been introduced into New Zealand, only Chinook salmon (or king salmon as it is known locally in New Zealand) have established sizeable pelagic runs.